 Krisanna Machtmes, Ph.D.
 (Past-Chair), is an associate professor, in Patton College of Education at Ohio University.
 Dr. Krisanna Machtmes holds a BS degree from the University of Wyoming, a MS degree from Washington State University and a Ph.D. in Education from Purdue University.
 After completing her doctorate at Purdue University, Krisanna worked for three years as a program evaluator for the 4-H Youth Development Department at Purdue University.
 Krisanna's initial faculty position was at Louisiana State University in 2002.
 While at LSU, Dr. Machtmes earned promotion to Associate Professor with tenure.
 She joined Ohio University in the fall of 2013.
 Dr. Machtmes' research focuses on the methodology used to evaluate technology-based education programs.
 Current research examines the effects of immersive virtual learning on training adults.
 Responsibilities at Ohio University include teaching graduate courses in research methods and evaluation, including mixed methods.
 Dr. Machtmes has been active in myriad campus service and leadership committees at LSU, including the Honor Society of Phi Kappa Phi.

-Albaraa Basfar, (Webmaster) Doctoral candidate at Ohio University in Research Methods and Evaluation.
+Albaraa Basfar, (Webmaster) Doctoral candidate at Ohio University in Educational Research and Evaluation.
 His background includes experience in Data visualization, program evaluation, Quantitative, Qualitative, and Mixed method research.